k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

   - "ECSS E60-30" is an ECSS standard from the aerospace domain.
   - "TSS" (Time Sheet System) is a specification of a work hour management system for student reasearch assistents at universities*.
 (The requirements loosely follow the MASTeR Templates)
   - "EVS" (Electronic Voting System) is a specification of a system for electronic polls in the university context*.
 (The requirements loosely follow the MASTeR Templates)
-  - (*both university projects (TSS & EVS) are actually implemented in practical courses based on these requirements)
+  - (*both university projects (TSS & EVS) are actually implemented in practical courses at University of Koblenz-Landau and University of Koblenz based on these requirements)
   - Each of the above requirements sets **rephrased into five different template notations** respectively (in total 1764 requirements)
     - "Easy Approach to Requirements Syntax (EARS)"
     - "Mustergültige Anforderungen - Das SOPHIST Templates für Requirements (MASTeR)"